Particular/docs.particular.net/nservicebus/sqlserver/connection-settings_custom-schema_sqlserver_[2,2.1).partial.md

-It is also possible to pass custom schema in the connection string, using `Queue Schema` parameter:
+The default schema can be overridden via the connection string, using `Queue Schema` parameter:

 snippet:sqlserver-non-standard-schema-connString